 Coherence and comparability

 HMRC publishes regional trade statistics (RTS), showing trade at summary product and country level, split by UK regions and devolved administrations.
-Like their overseas trade statistics (OTS) figures, these are compiled on an international merchandise trade statistics (IMTS) basis, as shown in Section 9 of HMRC's Overseas trade in goods statistics methodology and quality report, but the subnational trade figures produced by the Office for National Statistics (ONS) are on a BoP basis.
+Like their overseas trade statistics (OTS) figures, these are compiled on an international merchandise trade statistics (IMTS) basis, as shown in Section 9 of HMRC's Overseas trade in goods statistics methodology and quality report, but the subnational trade figures produced by the Office for National Statistics (ONS) are on a Balance of payments (BoP) basis.
 Different methodologies contribute to the compilation of each set of statistics, but the main one is that RTS are compiled based on goods physically entering or leaving the UK, while the ONS subnational trade statistics are produced on a change of economic ownership basis.
 RTS data exclude non-monetary gold.

 The major survey source for many of the services categories is the International Trade in Services (ITIS) Survey.
 The ITIS Survey of businesses covers total exports and imports of services broken down by 52 products and the country of destination and origin.

 The question asks the contributor to indicate if international trade in services is undertaken and the total value.
 There is a consistent element of the survey that comes from contributors known to have international trade in services; these are called the known traders.
-These can remain in annual ITIS, or if they grow large enough, can be transferred to quarterly ITIS.
-Further information is available in our ITIS QMI.
+These can remain in annual ITIS, or if their trade is large enough, will be transferred to quarterly ITIS.

 International Passenger Survey

 Data from the International Passenger Survey (IPS) are the main source for travel services, making up around 3.2% of total imports in 2021.
 Travel services data was sourced from IPS for all reference years in our output, excluding the year 2020.

 UK trade in services: service type by partner country, non-seasonally adjusted